 —Come on then, spill it.
 What really happened?

-—The old man calls me to his office, face like he just smelled crap, and drops the line: “My hands are tied, Roberto…”
+—The old man calls me to his office, face like he just smelled something rotten, and drops the line: “My hands are tied, Roberto…”

 —Hah!
 There it is!
 Always some last-name drama behind it, huh?